 There are several ways to include A-Frame into Framer.
-We could include <script> tag into index.html in Framer folder and write HTML inside Framer, but it’s a bad way because you will need to take all your A-Framer code under quotes.
-You will have to struggle with dependencies; and you will lose all syntax highlight for A-Frame markup — No thank you, also you disrupt the integrity of a Framer project.
+We could include <script> tag into index.html with AR.js scr from the Framer root folder and write HTML inside Framer app, but it’s a bad way because you will need to take all your A-Framer code under quotes.
+You will have to struggle with dependencies and asynchrony; and you will lose all syntax highlight for A-Frame markup — No thank you, also you disrupt the integrity of a Framer project.

 The best way here will be an i-frame.
 HTML inside HTML.
 I found a lot of benefits here

 - You will have a separate—A-Frame markup and your Framer project — convenient to edit.

 - You will have syntax highlight.

 - Solid AR group with markup, canvas and videolayer